 In fact, Google publicly discloses that they update their algorithm hundreds of times each year.
 For many of us, this can feel downright overwhelming and aggravating.

 But have no fear!
-We’ve helped put together a guide on core optimization techniques that you can implement even if you know nothing about SEO.
+We’ve helped put together a guide on core optimization techniques that you can implement while building your site, even if you know nothing about SEO.
 Best of all, these tried and true techniques have withstood the test of time and will be able to ride the never-ending tide of Google’s updates without worry.

 Optimization without a Degree in Rocket Science